General Service FAQs

 If I'm not near the phone when I press the pendant, can I still be heard?

-If you are in another room or on a different floor of your home, the alarm will still work.
+If you are in another room, the alarm should still work.
 On installation, our technicians perform a range test to ensure the system works from every room.
-If self-installed, INS recommends you test the system by following the instructions on the Quick Installation Guide included in the Welcome Pack.
+If self-installed, INS recommends you test the system by following the instructions included in the Welcome Pack.
 This will help you to identify any potential limitations.
-You can also add our SmartHome Mate into any room to extend the range.
+If you have the LifeGuard SmartHome IP Dialler, you can also add the SmartHome Mate into any room to extend the range.
 The SmartHome Mate can be voice-activated and act as a talking call-point.
+We recommend regular testing as coverage can change over time.

 What is the range of the wrist or pendant transmitter?